Microsoft/azure-docs.pt-pt/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="configure-monitoring"></a>Configurar a monitorização

 Para garantir que o SAP oferece suporte a seu ambiente, configurar a extensão de monitorização do Azure para SAP, conforme descrito em [configurar a extensão do Azure melhorada de monitorização para SAP][deployment-guide-4.5].
-Verifique os pré-requisitos para a monitorização do SAP e versões mínimas necessárias do Kernel do SAP e o agente de anfitrião do SAP, nos recursos listados na [recursos SAP][deployment-guide-2.2].
+Check the prerequisites for SAP monitoring, and required minimum versions of SAP Kernel and SAP Host Agent, in the resources listed in [SAP resources][deployment-guide-2.2].

 #### <a name="monitoring-check"></a>Verificação de monitoramento